hackseq/hs18/_posts/2018-03-15-participants.txt.md

 ## Participant Applications

-*Participant Applications are currently closed while we look for [Team Leaders]().*
+*Participant Applications are currently closed while we look for [Team Leaders](/2018/03/16/team-leads.txt.html).*

-If you'd like us to let you know when the Participant Applications are open, sign up for the [Mailing List].
+We can let you know when the *Participant Applications* are open, just sign up for the [Mailing List].
 (No spam, promise)